DevExpress-Examples/web-reporting-integrate-ai-assistant/README.md

 Create an Azure OpenAI resource in the Azure portal.
 Refer to the following help topic for additional information: [Microsoft - Create and deploy an Azure OpenAI Service resource](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal).

 Once you obtain a private endpoint and an API key, register them as `AZURE_OPENAI_ENDPOINT` and `AZURE_OPENAI_APIKEY` environment variables.
-The [EnvSettings.cs](./CS/ReportingApp/EnvSettings.cs) file reads these settings. `DeploymentName` is the name of your Azure model deployment.
-The model must support Responses API, File Search, and Code Interpreter tools (for example, `gpt-5.4`):
+The [EnvSettings.cs](./CS/ReportingApp/EnvSettings.cs) file reads these settings. `DeploymentName` is the name of your Azure model deployment. he model must support Responses API, File Search, and Code Interpreter tools (for example, `gpt-5.4`):

 ```cs
 public static class EnvSettings {